Erika Lust

-Erika Lust (born 1977) is a Swedish feminist pornographic film director, screenwriter and producer.
-Since the debut of her first indie erotic film The Good Girl in 2004, Lust has been cited as one of the current leading participants in the feminist pornography movement, asserting that an ethical production process sets her company apart from mainstream pornography sites.
+Erika Lust (born 1977) is a Swedish pornographic film director, screenwriter and producer whose work is associated with the feminist pornography movement.
+Her work has emphasized women's perspectives in pornography and greater participation by women as directors and producers.

-Lust has stated that she finds no issue in calling her films pornography, since she expects viewers to be sexually aroused.
-In addition to directing and producing a number of award-winning films, she has written several books.
+Lust began directing with the short film The Good Girl in 2004.
+In 2013, she launched XConfessions, an online project in which films are based on anonymously submitted sexual fantasies.
+She was included in the BBC 100 Women list in 2019.
+In addition to directing and producing films, she has written several books.

 Background

 Lust was born Erika Hallqvist in Stockholm, Sweden, in 1977.
-She harboured a passion for film and theatre.
+She developed an interest in film and theatre.

-She went to Lund University, where she studied political science.
-While there, she came across Linda Williams' 1989 book Hard Core: Power, Pleasure, and the "Frenzy of the Visible", which would influence her filmmaking later.
+She attended Lund University, where she studied political science.
+While there, she read Linda Williams' 1989 book Hard Core: Power, Pleasure, and the "Frenzy of the Visible", which later influenced her filmmaking.
 She graduated with a BA in 1999, with a specialization in human rights and feminism.
-After graduation she moved to Barcelona in 2000 and started studying filmmaking.
+After graduation she moved to Barcelona, Spain in 2000 and began studying filmmaking.

 Career

-Lust shot her first film, the explicit short The Good Girl in 2004, which became an instant hit.
-Released online for free under a Creative Commons license, it was downloaded millions of times in several days and two million times in two months.
+Lust made her first film, the explicit short The Good Girl, in 2004.
+Released free online under a Creative Commons licence, it was downloaded widely online.
 The film was shown at the Barcelona International Erotic Film Festival the next year and won a Ninfa Award.

-In 2005, after this initial success, she founded her video production company Lust Films.
-The company has produced erotic short films and compilations steadily from then on.
+In 2005, she founded her video production company Lust Films.
+The company has since produced erotic short films and compilations.
 Five Hot Stories For Her, an anthology of five vignettes including The Good Girl, won the Barcelona International Erotic Film Festival's 2007 Best Spanish Screenplay award, the Venus Berlin Fair's 2007 Eroticline Award for Best Adult Film for Women, and the 2008 Feminist Porn Award for Movie of the Year.
-Since then she has been a regular on the adult cinema festival circuit, and in 2020 one of her films came to the cinema in the regular process for the first time.
+Her work has continued to appear on the adult cinema festival circuit, and in 2020 one of her films received a conventional cinema release.

 Development

-Lust's films are characterized by carefully cast actors and high standards of production in adult film.
-Lust believes explicit film can be an educational tool besides being pleasurable and can help us better understand our sexuality, to live more freely and naturally.
-She hopes to influence viewers' conceptions of gender roles in sexuality.
-She considers pornography to be the "most important discourse on gender and sexuality".
+Lust's films have been noted for their casting and production values in adult film.
+She has said that explicit film can be both pleasurable and educational, and that it can contribute to discussion of sexuality and gender roles.
+She has described pornography as the "most important discourse on gender and sexuality".